Recidiviz/public-dashboard/spotlight-client/README.md

 The build process, as described below, ensures that the proper values are compiled and included in the static bundle at build time, for the right environment.

+The necessary environment variables **must** also be added to the `spotlight-staging` Github CI workflow in `/.github/workflows`; this workflow carries out automated staging deployments.
+It does not have access to the `.env` files used by your local environment.
+(Adding or updating secrets requires admin privileges on this repository; if you don't have those, reach out to a Recidiviz staff member for help.)

 ### Running the application locally

 `yarn dev` will start a Webpack development server on port `3000` and open the homepage in your browser.